 Accepted (Job): A job is marked as accepted when a customer has completed his or her review of the piece and has deemed the job complete.
 Payment will automatically be added to a your Payment tab when a piece is accepted.

-Accepted (Pitch): An accepted pitch is automatically converted into a Scripted job once it is purchased by a customer.
+Accepted (Pitch/Blog Idea): An accepted pitch is automatically converted into a Scripted job once it is purchased by a customer.
 The title and details of this pitch will also show up in the Accepted tab of the Pitching section of your writer dashboard.

 Author Payment: An author payment is the line item shown in your Payments tab for completing a job as a writer.
 This payment varies depending on the job and the extent of work completed (authorship, revisions, etc.).

 Awaiting Editorship: A piece is given a status of “Awaiting Editorship” when the job has been completed by a writer but has not yet been claimed by an editor for edits.

 Awaiting Authorship: A piece is given the status of “Awaiting Authorship” if it is waiting to be claimed by a writer.
 “Awaiting Authorship” jobs are found in the Unclaimed Jobs section of your writer dashboard.